 Implementation of Mitigation Measure 5.2-9 entails payment of a fair-share contribution by the project applicant towards specific improvements at the El Camino Real/SR 56 EB on-ramp intersection.
-The identified improvements would fully mitigate cumulative impacts.
-Although the improvements would fully mitigate the impacts, the project's cumulative impact to this intersection is potentially significant until the improvements are installed, which are outside the control of the City.
+Although the identified improvements would fully mitigate cumulative impacts, the project's cumulative impact to this intersection is considered significant because the identified improvements are not within the City's jurisdiction.
+Absent a Traffic Mitigation Agreement with CaltransTherefore, cumulative impacts to this intersection would remain significant.

 Implementation of Mitigation Measure 5.2-10 consists of specific intersection improvements at Del Mar Heights Road/I-5 NB ramps.
-Direct and cumulative impacts would remain potentially significant following installation of the improvements, which are outside the control of the City.
+Direct and cumulative impacts are considered significant because (1) the necessary improvements are not within the City's jurisdiction-and require a Traffic Mitigation Agreement with Caltrans; and (2) the intersection would continue to operate at LOS E or F even with the proposed improvements.
 Therefore, direct and cumulative impacts would remain significant.